jwieder/aliaser/README.md

 4. Execute aliaser using one of a variety of commands:

         	./aliaser -h         Prints list of commands
-        ./aliaser version    Prints version and copyright information ./aliaser start      Adds routes for secondary IPs to the routing table ./aliaser restart    Adds routes for secondary IPs to the routing table ./aliaser stop       Removes secondary IP routers and restarts network service ./aliaser print      Prints list of secondary private and Public IP address assigned to this instance
+        	./aliaser version    Prints version and copyright information sudo ./aliaser start      Adds routes for secondary IPs to the routing table sudo ./aliaser restart    Adds routes for secondary IPs to the routing table (ATM for service execution purposes only) sudo ./aliaser stop       Removes secondary IP routers and restarts network service ./aliaser print      Prints list of secondary private and Public IP address assigned to this instance

 ### Licensing and Copyright